 Baking and cooking are two methods of food preparation.
 While the objective of the two may be the same – that is, to make tasty food, the two differ in the food that they produce, the appliance, tools, and equipment that they require in the process, their emphasis on precision and improvisation, and how popular they are in different places in the world.

-My name is Angie, I’m a food enthusiast and a self-taught baker with 10+ years of experience experimenting with food and making deliciousness happen in the kitchen.
+My name is Angie, I’m a food enthusiast and a self-taught baker with more than 10 years of experience experimenting with food and making deliciousness happen in the kitchen.
 I know all about the art of food making and I enjoy simplifying this process, making it more accessible to all!

-In this article, I will explain what cooking and baking is, show you the main differences between the two, and answer any further questions you may have on the topic.
+In this article, I will explain the main differences between cooking and baking, and answer any further questions you may have on the topic.

 Keep reading to learn more!

 - Baking vs Cooking: The Main Differences

 Cooking refers to the process of preparing food to make ingredients safe for consumption and making them more palatable.
 This process involves heating, mixing, and combining ingredients, all of which change the chemical composition of the food.

 There are three main ways the heat is transferred in order to cook food: radiation, convection, and conduction.
 You can learn more from this article.